nmorrison01/drone-tracker/README.md

 Then call the unpack script which loops through the zips and calls 7z
 ./unpack.sh

-The dataset provides intrinsics, but only camera position and not rotation.
+The dataset provides intrinsics, but not full extrinsics (only camera position and not rotation.)
 Thus, the essential matrix is estimated from corresponding detections using RANSAC and the eight-point algorithm.
 The relative rotation and translation between two cameras can be decomposed to recover their relative pose.

 # Setup